3.9 Provisions, Contingent Liabilities and Contingent Assets

 The difference between the carrying amount of the financial liability de-recognised and the consideration paid and payable is recognised in the Statement of Profit and Loss.

-(g) Impairment of Financial Assets:
+(h) Impairment of Financial Assets:

-(g) Offsetting of Financial Instruments:
+(i) Offsetting of Financial Instruments:

-Financial assets and financial liabilities are offset and presented on net basis in the balance sheet when there Is a legally enforceable right to set-off the recognised amounts and it Is Intended to either settle them on net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and presented on net basis in the balance sheet when there is a legally enforceable right to set-off the recognised amounts and it is intended to either settle them on net basis or to realise the asset and settle the liability simultaneously.

 Fair Value of Financial Instruments

-I n determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
-The methods used to determine fair value include discounted cash flow
+In determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
+The methods used to determine fair value include discounted cash flow analysis and available quoted market prices, where applicable.
+All methods of assessing fair value result in general approximation of value, and such value may never actually be realized.

 Financial instruments by category are separately disclosed indicating carrying value and fair value of financial assets and liabilities.
 For financial assets and liabilities maturing within one year from the Balance Sheet date and which are not carried at fair value, the carrying amounts approximate fair value due to the short maturity of these instruments.